50 Everyday Habits That Can Make You Look Younger

 Touch up your hair

 As we age, our hair changes.
-“It often becomes coarser in texture and more dry,” says hairstylist Jenna Mast.
+"It often becomes coarser in texture and more dry," says hairstylist Jenna Mast.
 Heat styling can damage hair, so try air drying an only use an iron around your face.
 Whether you have your hair washed at home or at a salon, use deep conditioning treatments regularly to combat dryness.
-Make sure you’re not making these hair washing mistakes in the shower.
+Here's what your facial wrinkles are trying to tell you.

 Frame your face